Student Services, Activities and Organizations

 W.R.
 Davies Student Center.
 The 177,000 sq. ft.
 W. R. Davies Student Center opened its doors in July 2012.
 This student center, like its predecessor, is named in memory of William R. Davies (1893–1959), the university’s second president.
 Its design was inspired by nature surrounding the Eau Claire campus — the Chippewa River, the woods, the stone formations, and the Little Niagara Creek.
 W. R. Davies Student Center occupies a site that was the historic meeting grounds of the Dakota and Ojibwe people, who made peace in the 1850s after a bitter war that spanned 150 years.
 The treaty line is thought to be at the mouth of the Little Niagara Creek on the Chippewa River.
 Names of meeting spaces in the original and the present Davies Center honor the Ojibwe and Dakota and other native people of Wisconsin, including the Ho-Chunk, Menominee and Potawatomi tribal members who used the Council Oak tree and its surroundings as a shelter and gathering place.
 Davies Center was planned as an expression of the role of the Council Oak, a beacon and symbol of community, gathering and a safe space for all.
 W.R.
 Davies Student Center is the center for social and cultural interaction on the lower campus.
 Offering a number of meeting and program spaces, dining facilities and service areas, W.R.
 Davies Center is the administrative core of the University Centers.
 It is also home to the Student Senate, the primary vehicle for student involvement in university governance.

 Hilltop Center.
 Spanning the road that connects the upper and lower campus, Hilltop Center was built in 1968 and is home to Riverview Café, the primary contract dining facility on campus.
-An extensive renovation of Hilltop Center in 2012 expanded the primary service cafeteria on campus.
+An extensive renovation of Hilltop Center in 2012 expanded the primary food service venue on campus.
 Riverview Café now comprises the entire second floor of the building, and up to 7,000 meals are served to students each day.
 The programs and services of University Recreation and Sport Facilities are also based in Hilltop Center.
-Facilities include the Environmental Adventure Center (EAC), the Bowling and Billiard Center (BBC) and The Lookout – event space.
+Facilities include the Environmental Adventure Center (EAC), a climbing wall, billiards and exercise studios.

 Crest Wellness Center.
-Is home to Student Health Service, Crest Fitness Center, University Police and the Eagle’s View Challenge Ropes Course.
+Is home to Student Health Service, Crest Fitness Center, Housing and Residence Life offices, University Police and the Eagle’s View Challenge Ropes Course.
 In 1999 a $1.4 million upgrade remodeled the upper level of Crest Wellness Center for the fitness center, making it possible to relocate its weightlifting exercise equipment from the lower level.
 In 2013 the Eagles View Challenge Course was expanded offering both high and low rope challenges.

 Blugold Card Services